Light Rail and Bellevue

 - Road closures in effect: NE 2nd Place closed between 110th Ave NE and 111th Ave NE for contractor staging area.
 SE 1st Place at 112th Ave SE permanently closed.

-- South Bellevue East Link Construction Neighborhood Traffic Mitigation Meeting: Summary of May 11 Neighborhood Traffic Mitigation Committee meeting and materials from April 27 meeting are posted online.
+- South Bellevue East Link Construction Neighborhood Traffic Mitigation Committee: Summary of meetings and materials are posted online.

 About East Link Light Rail